Imaging with Nuclear Medicine and Treatment by Radiotherapy

 In most facilities (but not all), therapy begins with a nuclear medicine scan called a pertechnetate scan.
 There is a much lower cost to radio iodine therapy if the scan is skipped, however, if you opt for a facility that skips the scan you should be aware of the information that is lost in doing so in order to make an informed decision.

 The pertechnetate scan shows the location and size of the cat’s thyroid glands and confirms hyperthyroidism.
 The scan also indicates whether one or both glands are involved and provides information needed to calculate the therapeutic dose of iodine 131 that will be used in treatment.
 An additional benefit of the scan is that it can identify the three to five percent of cats who have a malignant tumor and detects areas of tumor spread.
 If you skip the scan, you are likely to miss malignant disease, but more importantly, dosing of the iodine 131 will not be based on your cat's individual thyroid mass; it will instead be based on your cat's weight.
 This leads to potential for under dosing some cats (necessitating another treatment) and overdosing some cats (making them hypothyroid and necessitating treatment or worse, tipping borderline kidney function into kidney failure).
-We recommend getting the scan.
+Scanning can be beneficial, but it does increase the cost of the treatment.
+We recommend working with your veterinarian to decide the benefit to you and your cat.

 If the scan identifies a bizarre distribution of thyroid tissue that is typical of malignancy (cancer), a different iodine 131 protocol is used.